rllemos/bikesharing/README.md

 ## Purpose:
-To determine if a bikesharing program in Des Moines is a solid business proposal.
+To determine if a bikesharing program in Des Moines is a solid business proposal by analyzing NYC CitiBike data.
+Although, the demographics and population is different in Des Moines the analysis will provide visualizations that can better determine the conditions required for a susscessful bikesharing program.

 ## Background
 A cliente has an interest in opening a CitiBike (bikesharing) in their home town of Des Moines,to convince investors that a bike-sharing program in Des Moines is a solid business proposal.The cliente has asked to review the August 2019 Citibike data from NYC and answer some key questions, such peak hours of the day, what gender uses the bike more often and trip duration.